 - anticipated IT support needs.

-- the desired level of participation in department business.
+- the desired level of participation in college business, e.g., staying on mailing lists.

 - the likelihood of living in the Ithaca area full time, part time, or not at all.

-- all of the above in the context of some phased retirement agreement.
+- all of the above in the context of a phased retirement agreement.

 - organizing a recognition event to show appreciation.